 Jiraiya looks back on his life as a long series of failures, but the one that most stands out is failing to stop Orochimaru's descent into evil.

 Kakashi views most of his life as this: he failed to save Obito and Rin, he couldn't stop Sasuke from betraying Konoha, and he couldn't be Obito's eyes.

 With the revelation of Chapter 599, his failure to save Obito and Rin is probably what he considers his absolute worst failure by far.

 Minato blames himself for being unable to recognize Obito as Tobi and preventing the entire plot of Naruto from happening, even though it wasn't his fault, as stated by Kurama himself.
 And chances are that even if he had recognized Obito, it wouldn't have changed much — the Obito he knew was long dead by that point.

 Sara's post-traumatic stress syndrome for most of Soukou No Strain is only worsened when Carris dies too.

-For Hon Arkraptor from Tower Of God, his inability to save his daughter is what drives him to climb the Tower.
+For Hon Arkraptor from Tower of God, his inability to save his daughter is what drives him to climb the Tower.

-In Fullmetal Alchemist, Edward Elric feels terribly guilty for pushing Alphonse to help him use forbidden alchemy to try and resurrect their mother Trisha, leading to the loss of Ed's limbs and Al's human body.
+Edward Elric feels terribly guilty for pushing Alphonse to help him use forbidden alchemy to try and resurrect their mother Trisha, leading to the loss of Ed's limbs and Al's human body.
 It takes years before Edward gets up the courage to ask if Alphonse blames him for it, but the answer is ultimately no; Alphonse even says that he knew the risks and went along with it.